jbortiz0623/project-00/README.md

 If you're looking for an extra challenge, try tackling some of the tasks below:

-* Add validation to the contact form to make sure the user has filled out all required fields before submitting.
 * Add a skills section featuring skills you have/will have learned in the class.
 * Add functionality so that the carousel works with swiping on an iPad/iPhone.
 * Utilize an API.